ByteDance: Xigua Video

 Initially launched as Toutiao Video in 2016, Xigua Video (西瓜视频 (Xīguā shìpín)) is an online video-sharing platform that features user-created short and mid-length videos and also produces film and television content.

 Nuverse

 Initially launched in 2019, Nuverse has launched as a video game publisher company.
-The first game launched outside Mainland China was Warhammer 40,000: Lost Crusade in 2021.
+The first game launched outside mainland China was Warhammer 40,000: Lost Crusade in 2021.
 Later in 2021, Moonton became a subsidiary of Nuverse, after winning the bid, initially set by Tencent.

 In 2022, the studio has launched Marvel Snap in October worldwide, after closed alpha testing in the Philippines, and gradually entering open beta with the first country being New Zealand.
+In November 2023, Reuters reported ByteDance was restructuring Nuverse and retreating from gaming.

+On January 18, 2025, Marvel Snap was banned in the United States, but service has been restored since January 21 following Trump's inauguration of delaying PAFACA.
+On January 27, the game re-added to the App Store.

+Volcano Engine

+Volcano Engine, founded in 2021, is ByteDance's cloud computing unit.
+In September 2024, Volcano Engine introduced its own generator of AI-generated videos.

+Whee

+Whee, an image-sharing and messaging app, launched to the public in June 2024 but not the US.

+Seedream

+Seedream is a text-to-image model developed by ByteDance.
+It has editing and generation capabilities.